How to Clean Your Aligners without Damaging Them — Dentist-Approved Tips

 Call now and start your journey to a healthier, straighter smile!

-Call Family Dental of Georgetown today at (978) 352-8421 to schedule your dental consultation with Dr. Ruchieka Vij and Dr. Hitesh Vij, or email us at dentist@familydentalofgeorgetown.com if you have any questions.
+Call Family Dental of Georgetown today at (978) 352-8421 to schedule your dental consultation with Dr. Ruchieka Vij and Dr. Hitesh Vij.
+You may also email us at dentist@familydentalofgeorgetown.com if you have any questions.

-Proudly serving families across Rowley, Andover, Ipswich, Lawrence, Haverhill, Newburyport, Groveland, Georgetown, North Andover and Bradford.
+We proudly serve families across Rowley, Andover, Ipswich, Lawrence, Haverhill, Newburyport, Groveland, Georgetown, North Andover, and Bradford.

 A healthy smile builds confidence and comfort, and you deserve care that lasts a lifetime.

 This form is for contact purposes only.
 Please do not share personal health information (PHI).
-We will call you to discuss medical conditions or to address them during your visit.
+We will call you to discuss or address your medical conditions at your visit.

 section